helal366/flexora_client/README.md

 # Project Live Link: https://flexora-188f4.web.app/

-# Profect Purpose:
+# 🎯 Profect Purpose:
+**flexora** is a full-stack web application designed to streamline and manage food donation and distribution between restaurants and charitable organizations.
+It provides an organized platform where restaurants can list surplus food donations, and charities can request, manage, and review donations efficiently.
+Flexora aims to reduce food waste and ensure timely distribution to those in need, with features like real-time role-based dashboards, secure authentication, payment integration for charity verification, and review systems to build trust and accountability between users.

 ## 📌 Project Overview:
-**Flexora** is a community-driven food donation platform designed to connect **restaurants**, **charities**, and **users** in the effort to reduce local food waste.
+**flexora** is a community-driven food donation platform designed to connect **restaurants**, **charities**, and **users** in the effort to reduce local food waste.
 Restaurants can donate surplus food, charities can request and pick up donations, and users can browse and favorite food items.
 Admins manage the ecosystem with full control over users, donations, and requests.

 ## 🚀 Key Features